davidteren/DotShow/README.md

 # DotShow

 Finder Toolbar utility that makes showing &amp; hiding .dotfiles in Finder easy.

+**Install & Use:**

+ 1. Download for the release page: [Releases](https://github.com/davidteren/DotShow/releases)
-Simply drag the DopShow.app to your Finder Toolbar while pressing Cmd key.
-Click to the icon show/hide all those hidden files in your home.
+ 2. Simply drag the DopShow.app to your Finder Toolbar while pressing Cmd key.
+ 3. Click to the icon show/hide all those hidden files in your home.